-Care Experienced award for students
+Care-Experienced award for students

-- 54. The Care Experienced allowance is £202.50 per week. - This is a non means-tested award to any student who has, at any time in their lives, been looked after by a local authority in the UK; AND - Are beyond their statutory school leaving date (for most students this will mean a minimum age of 16 (see paragraph 57 of SFC's Bursary Advisors Notes); AND - Are under 26 on the first day of the first academic year of their course (for most students, who start in the autumn term, this will be 1 August). - 55.
-When allocating funding to Care Experienced students, colleges should ensure that the student receives the optimum funding award, taking into account the student's wider circumstances.
-This will usually mean that the student should receive the maximum level of funding (for example, a bursary rather than an EMA). - 56.
+- 43. The Care-Experienced maintenance allowance is £202.50 per week. - This is a non means-tested award to any student who has, at any time in their life, been looked after by a local authority in the UK.
+AND - Is beyond their statutory school leaving date (for most students this will mean a minimum age of 16 (see paragraph 55 of SFC's Bursary Advisors' Notes). - From AY 2020-21, there is no longer an upper age limit on the Care-Experienced award.
+Therefore students of any age, above the minimum noted above, who meet the necessary conditions set out in this SFC guidance, will be eligible to apply for the award. - 44.
+When allocating funding to care-experienced students, colleges should ensure that the student receives the optimum funding award, taking into account the student's wider circumstances.
+This will usually mean that the student should receive the maximum level of funding (for example, a bursary rather than an EMA). - 45.
 Colleges should also have regard to the student's potential entitlement to social security benefits.
-If the student is eligible to remain on benefits whilst they study and the amount that the student would receive through benefits is higher than £202.50 per week, then the college should allocate EMA or the Universal Credit bursary rate instead of the new Care Experienced bursary rate. - 57.
-Care Experienced students will continue to be eligible to receive additional funding elements, such as travel, study costs, additional support needs, childcare and discretionary awards.
-Colleges should not means-test Care Experienced students as self-supporting.
+If the student is eligible to remain on benefits whilst they study and the amount that the student would receive through benefits is higher than £202.50 per week, then the college should allocate EMA or the Universal Credit (UC) bursary rate instead of the Care-Experienced Bursary rate.

+46. A key intention is to enhance rather than replace existing funding and sources of financial support.
+As such, Care-Experienced maintenance award students will continue to be eligible to receive additional funding elements, such as travel, study costs, additional support needs, childcare and discretionary awards.
+Colleges should not means-test care-experienced students as self-supporting.

-Example of optimum weekly award for 18 year old Care Experienced student with weekly rent of £65.
+Example of optimum weekly award for 18-year-old care-experienced student with weekly rent of £65.

-- If awarded EMA of £30: The student can receive income support of £58.
-He/she will get full housing benefit of £65.
-Their total income is £153. - If awarded the Care Experienced bursary of £202.50: The student will receive no income support and no housing benefit.
-Their total income is £202.50. - The student would be financially better off receiving Care Experienced bursary and therefore should be awarded that rather than an EMA.
+- If awarded EMA of £30: He/she can receive UC of £662.72 per month.
+His/her total income is £792.72 per month. - If awarded full bursary £202.50: He/she will receive no UC.
+His total income is £877.50 per month. - The student would be £84.78 per month better off receiving a bursary than an EMA.

-Example of optimum weekly award for 20 year old Care Experienced student with partner and 3 year old child and monthly rent of £620 (2-bed private rented property in Edinburgh - rate varies by local authority)
+Example optimum weekly award for 20-year-old care-experienced student with 22year-old partner and 4-year-old child and monthly rent of £820 (2-bed private rented property in Edinburgh rate - varies by local authority).